sharmainec/tp/docs/UserGuide.md

 Format: `test INDEX e/ENGLISH_PHRASE`

 * Checks the English phrase of the flashcard at the specified `INDEX` against the given `ENGLISH_PHRASE`.
-* The app will then show user the correct English phrase and tell the user whether he got it right.
+* The app will then show you the correct English phrase and tell you whether you got it right.
 * The index refers to the index number shown in the current displayed list.
 * The index **must be a positive integer** 1, 2, 3, …
 * Testing is only allowed for flashcards that are flipped down (i.e. the English phrase is hidden).